google/zetasql/docs/functions-and-operators.md

     <td>%g</td>
     <td>The
     <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a> year
-    with century as a decimal number (00-99).
+    without century as a decimal number (00-99).
 Each ISO year begins on the Monday before the first Thursday of the Gregorian calendar year.
 Note that %g and %y may produce different results near Gregorian year boundaries, where the Gregorian year and ISO year can